 NO_COST_XML_QUERY_REWRITE XMLINDEX_REWRITE_IN_SELECT XMLINDEX_REWRITE XML_DML_RWT_STMT FORCE_XML_QUERY_REWRITE

 Don’t use it in production.
 Don’t use it in production.
-Don’t use it in production.
+Don’t use it in production (if not really needed).

 Do I have to repeat it?